How to Play

 Face cards (Kings, Queens, Jacks) have a value of 10.
 Numbered cards are worth their face value except Ace, which can count as 1 or 11.

 If you have two cards of equal value in one hand, you may split them into two separate hands.
 In order to split, simply place an additional bet, equal to your original bet.
 With split Aces, you receive only one additional card per hand.
+You may double down after splitting pairs (with the exception of Aces).

 You can surrender on any original two card hand, with the exception of when the dealer has and Ace or a 10 value card, you may surrender if the dealer does not have a blackjack